When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 The Solution

-4. Gas solenoid valve: Verify that it is not short-circuiting.
+4. Check the gas valve: Verify the solenoid valve is not short-circuiting.

 Error Code 13